Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: A `FluidStack`, the resutl of the recipe
 - 2nd argument: A [FluidStackIngredient](../bindings/#fluid-stack-ingredient), the input fluid in the barrel
 - 3rd argument: A [FluidStackIngredient](../bindings/#fluid-stack-ingredient), the input fluid added via a fluid container
-- *optional 4th argument*: A string, the registry name of a sound event, defaults to `minecraft:block.brewing_stand.brew`
+- *Optional 4th argument*: A string, the registry name of a sound event, defaults to `minecraft:block.brewing_stand.brew`

 ### Example